Limitliss/test/README.md

-# test
+# Delta test repo

-3
+Dont close any prs without thinking first :)

-open close reopen merge
+in this pr i was testing additions and deletions